Tubbz-alt/psp/doc/source/pv.rst

 structure that stores this information.

-The recommended way to deal with this caveat is to generally request Channel Access infromation with :attr:`.Pv.control` set to ``False``.
+The recommended way to deal with this caveat is to generally request Channel Access infromation with :attr:`.PV.control` set to ``False``.
 This way the timestamp infromation is retrieved along with the PV.
-Then, if the user wants to see things like the EGU field, one call using :meth:`.Pv.get` with ``control`` set to ``True`` will store the desired information in the :attr:`.Pv.data` dictionary.
+Then, if the user wants to see things like the EGU field, one call using :meth:`.PV.get` with ``control`` set to ``True`` will store the desired information in the :attr:`.PV.data` dictionary.
 Since this kind of metadata rarely changes, this single call is usually enough for most applications.
 Here is an example:

 .. code-block:: python

     import time
-    from psp.Pv import Pv
+    from psp import PV

-    pv = Pv(<pvname>, initialize=True)
+    pv = PV(<pvname>, initialize=True)
     initial = pv.get(ctrl=True) # First call to get EGU

     for i in range(5):